Brad-Edwards/owlbear/docs/arm64/pac-mte-bti.md

 | Memory tagging | MTE (v8.5) | None (MPX deprecated) | MTE: limited HW. x86: nothing |
 | Pointer signing | PAC | None | ARM64 unique |

-ARM64 has a hardware security advantage for anti-cheat.
-The combination of PAC + BTI makes control-flow hijacking substantially harder than on x86, where CET adoption remains limited.
+PAC + BTI are deployed on Graviton3.
+CET (the x86 equivalent) has limited adoption.
+This gives ARM64 anti-cheat more hardware to work with for control-flow integrity.